 There was a saying where I came from about unfortunate people who are easily confused or taken in.
 “Graham can’t tell his arse from his elbow”, we’d say.

 Americans have a pithier expression: “Wade can’t tell shit from Shinola.”
 The alliterative ‘sh…’ sound here adds an important degree of subtle memorability and sibilant symmetry.

-Until recently I had no idea what Shinola was but I was instictively sure I could distinguish it from shit.
+Until recently I had no idea what Shinola was, but whatever it was I was instinctively sure I could distinguish it from shit.

 Shinola, as it turns out, was an American shoe polish brand.
-Wikipedia reliably informs us that it was introduced in 1907 by Shinola-Bixby Corporation of Rochester, NY.
+Wikipedia reliably informs me that it was introduced in 1907 by Shinola-Bixby Corporation of Rochester, NY.

 The -ola suffix for product names was all the fashion at the time thanks to the popularity of the Pianola, a player piano that possibly derived its name from the violin-viola relationship.
 In 1906 the Victor Talking Machine Company launched the Victrola gramophone.
 Galvin Manufacturing later introduced the Motorola car radio, a ‘Victrola’ for your motor, and the whole crapola naming trend ran its course soon after.

-Shinola (add shine to ‘ola’) polished its last boot in 1960 when the company went out of business but its name lives on as more than a euphemism for you know what.
+Shinola (add shine to ‘ola’) polished its last boot in 1960 when the company went out of business but its name now lives on as something more than a euphemism for something you step in.

 Yes indeed.
 You are now urged to think of Shinola in the same way you think of Mont Blanc with its expensive pens and other luxury ‘lifestyle’ accessories you don’t really need.